 "MEZCOPH has given me the knowledge base and technical wherewithal to be a serious professional in the world of Global Health."

 B.A.
 Anthropology, International Studies and Education - The University of Nebraska - LincolnBefore entering the program:

-I was working as a Community Educator at the University of Texas Medical Branch’s Southeast Texas Poison Center.
-Previously, I worked as a K-12 English and writing teacher in the Texas public school system and worked as a K-5th grade Spanish literacy teacher in the public school system of the Dominican Republic for a couple of years.Why did you choose public health?
+I was working as a Community Education Specialist at the University of Texas Medical Branch’s Southeast Texas Poison Center.
+Previously, I worked as a K-12 English and writing teacher in the Texas public school system and as a K-5th grade Spanish literacy teacher in the public school system of the Dominican Republic prior to that.Why did you choose public health?

 I chose public health because I am committed to the service of my fellow humans and I find the health sciences fascinating.Why did you choose MEZCOPH?

-MEZCOPH was a great fit for me, offering the opportunity to study Global Health, and pursue a dual degree in Latin American Studies.Public health interests:
+MEZCOPH was a great fit for me, offering the opportunity to study Global Health, and pursue a dual degree in Latin American Studies while having the opportunity to engage top scholars in the health and social science fields.Public health interests:

 The Political Economy of Adolescent Health in the Dominican Republic: Examining the influences of neoliberal policies, hyper-nationalism and adolescent sexual health knowledge in populations of male sex workers.Interests/hobbies outside of school:

-I enjoy the sport of basketball, reading science fiction novels, working outside, and spending time with our young child who my partner and I have been raising to be a productive and caring human being!
+I enjoy the sport of basketball, reading science fiction novels, working outside, and spending time with our young child who my partner and I have been raising to be a caring human being.
 Parenthood has certainly made me a better person and public health professional.Tip for future students:

 Do what you are interested in, not what the big money says you should be interested in.
 Network and take advantage of your time as a graduate student: get involved in research, in the community, and attend as many professional events as you can handle.
-Take the time to cultivate your skills, particularly your collaborative skills.
+Take the time to cultivate your skills, particularly your skills in collaboration.